 If you’re in your 20’s and don’t own much, however, or have any kids, it’s a whole lot easier.
 You may be able to rent a storage locker, toss everything in after stuffing the backpack, and you’re good to go.
 Still, you’re going to have a to-do list to deal with.

 Consider the list you would have for moving to another state or province in your own country, then double it.
 If you’re a couple and one of you is more organized than the other, designate that person as the checklist maker and paper gatherer.
-Otherwise you may never get on that plane.
+Otherwise, you may never get on that plane.

 Mail When You Live Abroad

 Yes, we can do most of what we need to do online, like paying credit card bills, getting back statements, and even paying quarterly taxes if you’re a self-employed American.
-You’ll almost surely still need to maintain an address in your own country though, both to have a place for lingering mail to go and to maintain accounts with your financial institutions.
+You’ll almost surely still need to maintain a permanent address in your own country though, both to have a place for lingering mail to go and to maintain accounts with your financial institutions.
 You can have a mail address that forwards to you overseas, but a more practical approach is to use a relative’s address so they can alert you when something fishy or urgent comes in.

 There are also services that will receive your mail for you and some will scan it so you can see what you got online.
 You can then have them trash or forward the physical copies.
 I have some friends who have set up residency in South Dakota, for example, using a service there specifically meant for people roaming the USA in a recreational vehicle or roaming the world without a fixed address.
 A lot of people where I live in Mexico use a service where they have a United States mailing address in Laredo, Texas and a guy actually drives up there twice a week to bring everyone’s mail down to San Miguel de Allende.
+See all the options here.

 Don’t forget to alert everyone you get mail from of the new address as your forwarding order will only last 6-12 months depending on the items.
 This is especially essential for tax documents since those are still mostly sent by mail.
 You’ll need to update your address for credit cards, banks, online subscription services, business services, and on and on.
 Keep a running list before it’s time.

-Banking and Finances When Traveling or Living Abroad
+Banking and Finances When Moving Abroad

 There are things you need that you probably haven’t even thought about when it comes to financial instruments.
 Do you have a credit card that doesn’t charge a foreign transaction fee?
 You’ll pay a lot more if you don’t.
 Do you have a bank account that will allow you to withdraw your money without getting dinged for $4-$5 every time?
 Over a year, this can make a huge difference.
 (In general, credit unions and the cash accounts of brokerage companies are the best bet for this.)
 Don’t forget bank alliances that can save you money: your current bank may be connected to another one in your destination country that will allow you to withdraw money at no cost.